WWitman/swagger-node-1/docs/slack.md

 ## Test it

-Now, what we have is a backend target app that the Slack integration we created can hit.
-All it does is reverse whatever text you enter when you execute it in a Slack chat session.
-But you get the idea -- you could program the `swagger-node app` to do whatever you wish.
+Now we have a backend target app deployed to a Cloud platform that Slack can hit.

-In your Slack channel, enter something like this:
+In your Slack team channel, enter something like this:

 `/reverse The quick brown fox jumps over the lazy dog`